 The new ROM Plaza and lobby will transform the visitor welcome experience, revitalize the community and enhance one of the best corners of urban real estate in the country.
 This exciting urban greening project will provide the community with beautiful biodiversity gardens, outdoor public programming and open-air performance space.

-Acclaimed architectural firm Hariri Pontarini Architects and award-winning landscape architect Claude Cormier will create a new façade that is seamlessly interwoven with the Museum's iconic exterior.
-An improved interior lobby experience will also welcome and guide visitors through the ROM.
+Acclaimed architectural firm Hariri Pontarini architects and award-winning landscape architect Claude Cormier will create a new façade and civic green space that is seamlessly interwoven with the Museum’s iconic exterior.
+An improved interior lobby experience by multidisciplinary design firm BMD will also welcome and guide visitors through the ROM.

 The ROM's new exterior will include a living laboratory of gardens that will teach the community about the incredible diversity of life on earth and our current conservation projects.
 Together with your support, we can create an urban green space at the centre of Canada’s largest city that will foster ecological consciousness among citizens, stronger neighbourhood ties and a greater sense of community.